-Clean often.
-It seems counter-intuitive, but cleaning more often will save you time and money.
+It seems counter-intuitive, but cleaning your home more often will save you time and money.
 Consider this: A quick swipe of a soapy dishcloth will remove a fresh spill from the stove, but you have to break out the heavy-duty cleaners and scrubbing sponges if you wait until that spill is a hard, crusty glob.
-The same is true of almost any other kind of cleaning: soap scum in the tub, dust on the television, furniture, and blinds, crumbs in the carpet, stains on fabric.
+The same is true of almost any other kind of cleaning: soap scum in the tub, crumbs in the carpet, stains on fabric and dust on the television, furniture and blinds.
+It all comes off more easily when you clean it right away.

 An exception is mud on carpet or upholstery — if you pounce on it right away with a wet cloth, the stain can get rubbed into the fabric.
 Let it dry, then vacuum up as much dirt and soil as possible before treating the leftover stain.